Is Real Estate Crowdfunding a Good Investment?

 I have started to just compare REIT investment returns to everything else “real estate”.

-At the date of this article, the 4 crowdfunding platforms I am currently invested in (note that I only currently invest in first lien real estate loans (debt) on crowdfunding platforms) are returning the following (current yield on cost):
+At the original date of this article, the four crowdfunding platforms I was invested in (note that I only invested in first-lien real estate loans (debt) on crowdfunding platforms) returned the below.

 No Current Investments – Annual Earnings 6.6% – Cumulative Earnings – 12.4%